ericremoreynolds/excelpython/docs/tutorials/Debugging01.md

 ## Debugging code with ExcelPython

 ExcelPython does not have any special provision for debugging Python code because it is fully compatible with existing Python debugging tools.
-Here we will see how to set up a couple of the most widely-used ones.
+Here we will see how to set up a couple of the most widely-used ones, [Python Tools for Visual Studio](#debugging-with-python-tools-for-visual-studio) and [PyDev](#debugging-with-eclipse-and-pydev).

 ## Debugging with Python Tools for Visual Studio